High-quality master data and transparent processes are necessary to protect and grow your business. Master data governance helps you achieve it.

 This gate in the workflow ensures both data completeness and accountability.

-The screenshot below exemplifies how the MDM allows you to configure tooltips for each product attribute to inform the user of what kind of value they are expected to key in.
+The screenshot below exemplifies how the master data management allows you to configure tooltips for each product attribute to inform the user of what kind of value they are expected to key in.
 Furthermore, the user can open a wiki page with more information on the attribute itself (when, what, who created it, etc.).
-Each attribute is defined with a type, such as text, item number, list of value, and with each type there are attribution validation rules, such as min-max value, max number of characters, etc. If a value does not comply with an attribute validation, then the MDM warns the user with a color code and prevents the user from saving the item.
+Each attribute is defined with a type, such as text, item number, list of value, and with each type there are attribution validation rules, such as min-max value, max number of characters, etc. If a value does not comply with an attribute validation, then the master data management warns the user with a color code and prevents the user from saving the item.

 Master data governance needs definitions